metosin/malli/docs/function-schemas.md

 All options keys with `malli` ns are read when collecting.
 Setting `:malli/gen` to `true` while function body generation is enabled with `mi/instrument!` allows body to be generated, to return valid generated data.

-A more complete example of injecting malli into existing Clojure codebase:
+A more complete example of using malli instrumentation in an existing Clojure codebase:

 ```clj
 (ns domain)